 Practically every major studio in town begged Julie to sign with them, from RKO to 20th Century Fox, to MGM.
 But John Garfield turned them all down.
 There was no role great enough, or salary high enough, that could tempt him to sign a long-term contract with any studio.

-Julie would take a chance, and form his own production company.
+Julie decided to take a risk, and follow his dream.
+He formed his own production company.

 Bob Roberts Productions

-It was a move practically unheard of.
+The move was practically unheard of.
 At the time, not many films were made outside of the studio system.
 Julie was aware of the gamble he took by going independent.
 But he had to try.
-As Garfield himself put it,
+As Garfield himself put it:

 “A person must do the thing that makes him happy.
 This freedom I’m attempting may fail.
 I may take a terrific belly flop.
 I may meet problems that I’m not able to solve.
 But no matter what happens, I’ll have made the attempt.”

 Julie formed his company with his manager/business partner, Bob Roberts.
 The company would bear Roberts’ name, but Julie would be its financier and sole asset.